OllisGit/OctoPrint-DeleteAfterPrint/README.md

 # OctoPrint-DeleteAfterPrint

 Delete automatically the Print-Model after successful print.
+If the print fails, the deletion is not executed.

 The user can enable automatic shutdown for each print by using a checkbox in the sidebar.